Last updated on August 12, 2023

 Externally, the casing should be free of any major damage.
 A minor dent or some fine scratching, I think, can add character to the watch and shouldn’t detract too much from the watches value.
 Obviously, mint condition would be ideal, but some minor blemishes can add to the charm.
+The case back should also open easily without being forced.
 The crystal should be free of visible scratches.
 If the crystal is mineral glass it will indicate that the lens could be original.
 Acrylic wasn’t invented until 1928.
 Therefore, an acrylic crystal will indicate a later replacement for an antique watch.
 The dial should also be free of visible cracks or damage.
 The branding (if any) and hour markers on the dial should be crisp and clear.

 Is the watch keeping time?